A Mexican chocolate menu for Valentine’s Day is totally perfect, and the star ingredient goes in everything, from drinks to main course to dessert.

 Keep your sweet tooth satisfied.

-This post was originally published on February 12, 2013 and was updated with new images, links, and text on January 31, 2019.
+This post was originally published in 2013 and has been updated with new images, links, and text.

 Images by Chris Rochelle for Chowhound.